SahebRoy92/SRXMPPDemo/README.md

 In short this example project along with the singleton has almost all features that are needed for a One-to-One chat application to have.

 Share and help this example to get better.
 A big thanks to Robbie Hanson for the awesome XMPP objective C framework.
-Cheers.
+Also thanks to [Souvick Ghosh] (https://github.com/souvickcse), for the awesome support and help Cheers.